 Coordination between Member States has proved to be an uphill task.

 The European Consensus on Development

 The place to start is with the European Consensus on Development,1 agreed in December 2005 by the EC, the European Council and the European Parliament.
 This landmark statement sets out common objectives and principles for development cooperation, shared by all Member States.
 It emphasises poverty reduction as the central goal, with a strong commitment to aid effectiveness and policy coherence.
 The Consensus also defines the comparative advantage and priorities of the collective development effort implemented by the EC.
 It emphasises the value of a global presence, with a differentiated approach based on context and need.
-Nine priority themes are identified for the EC (Box A), ranging from rural development to regional integration, with cross-cutting themes including promotion of democracy, gender and environmental sustainability.
+Nine priority themes are identified for the ECEuropean Community (Box A), ranging from rural development to regional integration, with cross-cutting themes including promotion of democracy, gender and environmental sustainability.

 The European Consensus was hard-won and remains a useful guide.
 However, it will at some stage need revision or re-interpretation in the light of recent events and new thinking on development.
 In particular, development thinking is being re-cast in the language of shared interests, matching altruism with self-interest.
 It lays even greater emphasis than before on joined-up thinking and policy coherence.
 And it implies significant new commitments to collective action and multilateral approaches.

 Bringing the Lisbon Treaty to life